localrivet/project-memory/README.md

 ## Using as a Library

-Project-Memory can be used as a library in your Go applications in multiple ways:
+ProjectMemory can be used as a library in your Go applications in multiple ways:

 1. **Direct Component Usage** - Directly use the core components for maximum control
 2. **Helper Functions** - Use the `CreateComponents` helper for easier initialization
 3. **High-Level API** - Use the Server API for simplified operations

-These approaches allow you to integrate Project-Memory with your existing MCP server without conflicts.
+These approaches allow you to integrate ProjectMemory with your existing MCP server without conflicts.
 For detailed instructions and examples, see our [Library Usage Guide](docs/library_usage.md) and our comprehensive [Embedding Guide](docs/embedding_guide.md).

 ### Quick Example